-Ross Jones is an investigative reporter whose work has exposed corruption and waste at all levels of government, sent public officials to prison and into hiding and spurred multiple FBI investigations.
+Ross Jones is an investigative reporter whose work has exposed corruption and waste at all levels of government, sent public officials to prison and into hiding and changed Michigan law.

-Ross’s investigations have led to the imprisonment of a host of elected officials.
-Most recently, his investigation into misconduct by the longtime president of the Detroit City Council led to his conviction over the sexual abuse of a minor.
+Ross’s investigations have led to the imprisonment of a host of elected officials and triggered multiple FBI investigations.
+His investigation into misconduct by the longtime president of the Detroit City Council led to his resignation and ultimate conviction over the sexual abuse of a minor.
 His investigations into corruption and waste inside Wayne County government spurred a series of indictments and firings that helped reshape county government.

 He returns to WXYZ-TV from the Scripps Washington Bureau.
 While there, Ross reported on police misconduct nationwide, abhorrent treatment of mentally ill children and the influx of dark money throughout the 2016 presidential race.

 His investigations have garnered local, regional and national awards including the duPont-Columbia Award, regarded as broadcast journalism's highest honor.
 He is a graduate of Michigan State University, where he earned a degree in journalism.

 Most of Ross's stories begin with a tip.
 Contact him at firstname.lastname@example.org or call him directly at (248) 827-9466.